 What beer goes well with swiss cheese?

 A rich and malty beer, like a doppelbock or amber ale, pairs well with the sweet, nutty, and creamy Swiss.
-If you’re planning an Oktoberfest-themed cheese night, you’ve ricotta start with swiss cheese and beer!
+If you’re planning an Oktoberfest-themed cheese night, you’ve got a great start with swiss cheese and beer!

 What wine pairs best with swiss cheese?